 Finding a Home

-Whether it’s a modern, eco-friendly home, an old town house or a building with redevelopment potential, there are always plenty of properties for sale in Alderney.
+Whether it’s a modern, or an old town house or a building with redevelopment potential, there are always plenty of properties for sale in Alderney.

 The property market is relatively healthy but you have to be quick – many houses and homes are only available for a matter of weeks before they go under offer.